shankar-001-git/watch_scraped/README.md

-Here’s a more natural, “real” version of your README—concise, clear, and still detailed enough for someone to use your project without feeling like it was auto-generated:

----

 # Flipkart Watches Scraper

 A Python project to scrape watch product data from Flipkart.
 It collects product URLs and then scrapes detailed info for each watch, storing everything in MongoDB.